NLeSC/python-template/README.md

     `cookiecutter git@github.com:benvanwerkhoven/cookie-python.git`
 to create a new Python project.

-After this command you will be prompted with a number of questions, including your name, email, name for the project, small description, license and so on.
+After this command you will be prompted with a number of questions.
 This information will be used to fill out the template as the new project directory structure is created for you.
+Below is a short explanation of what exactly will be asked from you.

+ * *full_name []:* Please fill in your full name. e.g. 'John Smith'
+ * *email [yourname@esciencecenter.nl]:* Your work email adress
+ * *github_username []:* Please enter the GitHub username that will be the owner of the repository for this project.
+ * *project_name [Python Boilerplate]:* Please write the name of your project out in full.
+ * *project_slug []:* This will be the name of the directory to be created and the git repository.
+ * *project_short_description []:* The information that you enter here will end up in the README.md, the License and the setup.py files, so it may be a good idea to have a short description of the project ready.
+ * *version [0.1.0]:* The first version for your project, NLeSC preference is using semantic versioning
+ * *Select open_source_license:* The intended license, NLeSC preference is Apache 2.0

 How to contribute
 =================
 Suggestions/improvements/edits are most welcome.
-You can create a pull request if you like.
+You can create a pull request if you like or just send Carlos or Ben an email.

 Contributing authors so far:
  * Carlos Martinez Ortiz